whatmakeart/experiments-in-electronic-arts/content/modules/03-sensing-the-environment/3-03-newping-library-ultrasonic-sensor/index.md

 ### NewPing Example Sketch from the Documentation with Added LED

 This sketch adds a blinking LED that activates when the ultrasonic sensor reads a specified distance.
+In the documentation for this NewPing without `delay();` example sketch, Tim Ekel notes that the sketch uses the Arduino Timer2.
+This has some limitations with using other functions that use Timer2 such as PWM on certain pin and the tone library.
+Read the [NewPing documentation](https://bitbucket.org/teckel12/arduino-new-ping/wiki/Home) for more information. [^2]

 ```C